Ivy-Chen1999/web_programming_project/README.md

 ● Traniee can give an comment of the fitness activity and read reviews from others.

-● Coach can set up, modify and delete fitness activities, giving guides and instructions on the activity.
+● Coach can manage (view,set up, modify and delete) fitness activities, giving guides and instructions on the activity.

 ● Coach can see the statistics of traniee's participation and each traniee's completed trainings.

-● Coach can give personalized feedback based on the traniee's progress or technique.
+● Coach can give personalized feedback based on the traniee's technique.

+## Current Function & How to Test:
+● User Management: Registration / Login / Logout
+  Test: Register as Coach / Trainee by choosing the roles, then login, and click the logout link;

+● Activity Management: Add / Remove course (for coach); Join Activity / Mark Completion (for trainee)
+  Test: If you are a Coach, you can Add course(name, description, start time) or remove the course created by yourself.
+        If you are a Trainee, you can click the course link and Join the course and marked it as completed.

+● Activity Details: Course information / Participants; Provide Feedback(for coach) / Add Reviews and See Feedbacks(for  trainee)
+  Test: If you are a Coach, you can provide a feedback for a specific trainee if they enrolled in the activity.
+        If you are a Trainee, you can rate the activity and add reviews, and see feedback from the coach.

+● Statistics: Trainee Stats / Coach Stats
+  Test: If you are a Coach, you can click the stats link on the homepage and see Total participants / Completion rates / Average ratings of the courses you provide.
+        If you are a Trainee, you can view the process of your fitness activity(number of activities joined and completion rate)

+## Future Work:
+● Improve the role-based control for Coaches

+● Refine the error message and user interaction

+● Utilize pylint to polish the code

+● Add CSS and Bootstrap for UI